marl64/autoMP/README.md

 1. Place the image(s) you want to use into the input folder.
 Pretty much any image file should work.
 If one isn't accepted, try saving it as a common filetype, like .jpg or .png.

 2. Open the file named autoMP_GUI and adjust the image settings to your liking.
 An explanation as to what each setting does is located below.
 When you're done, click "Process Images".
 This should fill the output folder with preview images, as well as lua scripts for each image in your input folder.
+For convenience when adjusting the image settings, you may open an image in an image viewer of your choosing and it should update whenever you have applied new settings and pressed the "Process Images" button.

 3. Open SNES9x and load the ROM (Ctrl + O, or File > Open ROM...), then load the supplied savestate (Press the F1 key, or go to File > Load Game > Slot #0).
 You should now be on a blank canvas with the stamps page open at the top, with each stamp set to a single colored pixel.